 What Factors Determine the Value of a Motorcycle Accident Case?

-No two motorcycle accident claims are exactly the same and neither are the settlement amounts.
+No two motorcycle accident claims are the same, and neither are the outcomes.
 The value of your case depends on a combination of legal, medical, and financial factors.
-Insurance companies use these details to assess risk and make offers, while your legal team uses them to push for the highest possible payout.
-Some of the most important factors that impact case value include:
+Insurance companies use these details to evaluate risk and make settlement offers, while your legal team uses them to pursue the full value of your claim.

 • Severity of your injuries